 A 12 volt DC motor is located under the frame.
-It may be inside of main rail on frame, or on some models it will be on the outer side on main rail along with front to rear shaft.
-On the above floor slide, it will be under the floor of the sofa or dinette.
+It may be inside of main rail on frame, or on some models it will be on the outer side of main rail along with a front to rear shaft.
+On the above floor shaft, it will be under the floor of the sofa or dinette.

-Operational switch: This switch, is a three position, (off center, in or out) spring loaded switch.
+Operational Switch: This switch is a three

+position, (off center, in or out) spring loaded switch.
 Select which direction you wish to move the room.
 Press on desired position and hold until room is seated, and gasket is slightly compressed.
 Do not force the room to move beyond sealing as damage could occur.